abtion/guidelines/best-practices/workflow.md

 ## Goals

-- Delivery quality code at a fast pace.
+- Deliver quality code at a fast pace.
 - Maintain all team members informed of the changes.
 - Have a low defect rate.
 - Have a fast acceptance rate.